Computing code coverage for a .NET project

 dotnet test --results-directory "test-results" --collect:"Code Coverage;Format=cobertura"

-The --collect:"Code Coverage" argument tells the test runner to collect code coverage data.
-The coverage files are saved in the test-results directory.
-The coverage files are saved in a VS-specific format (.coverage) which is not understood by other tools.
-You can change the output format using "Code Coverage;Format=cobertura" or you can convert them to the Cobertura format using the dotnet tool dotnet-coverage (documentation):
+The --collect:"Code Coverage" argument tells the test runner to collect code coverage data and save the coverage files in the test-results directory.
+These files use a VS-specific format (.coverage) that other tools cannot read.
+You can change the output format using "Code Coverage;Format=cobertura", or convert them to the Cobertura format using the dotnet-coverage tool (documentation):

 PowerShell